Crab Sports Strikes Maryland Sportsbook Deal With Baltimore Restaurant

 The latest Maryland sports betting deal pairs a local sportsbook entity with a business that specializes in one of the state’s most famous products.

-Maryland-based Crab Sports has announced a sports betting partnership with Jimmy’s Famous Seafood, a longtime Baltimore restaurant.
+Crab Sports Maryland has announced a sports betting partnership with Jimmy’s Famous Seafood, a longtime Baltimore restaurant.

 Crab Sports is set to launch later this year.
 WBAL radio in Baltimore originally reported the agreement.